apache/spark-website/research.md

 <h2>Spark Research</h2>

 <p>
-Spark started as a research project at UC Berkeley in the <a href="https://amplab.cs.berkeley.edu">AMPLab</a>, which focuses on big data analytics.
+Apache Spark started as a research project at UC Berkeley in the <a href="https://amplab.cs.berkeley.edu">AMPLab</a>, which focuses on big data analytics.
 </p>

 <p class="noskip">